Zamiell/stardew-valley/Min-Max_Guide.md

 * Water.
 * Craft a Chest and take it with you.
 * Empty all inventory in the chest except for the Chest + 1 rock.
-* Go to the Bus Stop, grab foraging items if present.
-(Check behind the bus near the top.)
-* Check the garbage can next to the Saloon.
-* Check the garbage can next to Lewis' house.
+* Check the garbage cans next to the George's house + next to the Saloon + next to Lewis' house.
 * Go to the beach and get the Bamboo Pole.
 * Give the rock to Willy and claim the reward for the "How To Win Friends" quest.
 * Place the chest on the bottom-right hand corner of the pier.